-The Chase Freedom credit card has quarterly rotating spending categories, and one of which is 5% cash back earned on grocery store spending, including wine.
-These points can also be used within the Chase Ultimate Rewards portal in conjunction with a Chase Sapphire card to earn free flights and hotel stays for wine travel.
+The Chase Freedom Flex℠ has quarterly rotating spending categories, and one of which is 5% cash back earned on grocery store spending, including wine.
+These points can also be used within the Chase Ultimate Rewards portal to earn free flights and hotel stays for wine travel.

-Some American Express cards offer discounts on wine and wine cases through a variety of merchants.
-In addition, you can earn cash back in the form of statement credits when you spend money on wine through WSJWine, Wine.com and others.
+Some American Express cards offer discounts on wine and wine cases through a variety of partner merchants.
+In addition, you can earn cash back in the form of statement credits when you spend money on wine through various vineyard partners, online wine retailers, and others.

 But how do you know which is the best American Express card to save on wine?
-In short, American Express makes it a little bit more complicated, but often times worth it.
+In short, American Express makes it a little bit more complicated, but oftentimes worth it.
 Most American Express cards come with special offers through a program they have called Amex Offers.
-The catch is, these offers vary by card and by individual with that card.
+The catch is, these offers vary by card and by the individual with that card.
 In other words, these are targeted offers.
+Enrollment required.

 Save on Wine Tastings & Tours with Visa Signature Credit Cards

-There are a number of credit card issuers and networks that have partnered with wineries, and in some cases entire appellations to offer customers free wine tasting experiences and discounts on purchases at wineries.
+Visa is another card network that has partnered with wineries and in some cases entire appellations to offer customers free wine tasting experiences and discounts on purchases.